-c) Spain
+Spain

-The Institute of Nuclear Fusion in Madrid is concentrating on the theory of target design and target dynamics.
-During the last decade the group has developed a number of hydrodynamic codes including all kind of atomic and plasma physics issues, primarily concentrated on conditions for direct drive targets.
+The Institute of Nuclear Fusion in Madrid is concentrating on the theory of target design and target dynamics and also on reactor neutronics.
+During the last decade the group has developed a number of hydrodynamic codes including all kinds of atomic and plasma physics issues, primarily concentrated on conditions for direct drive targets.^[28] This group has also developed the capability of doing neutron transport calculations to estimate effects of neutron interactions on reactor structures.

-d) Soviet Union
+Soviet Union

-Activities on ICF relevant research in the Soviet Union are wide spread and diversified.
+Activities on ICF relevant research in the Soviet Union are widespread and diversified.
 There are many institutes with laser facilities and with a broad experience in accelerator physics, target physics, physics of dense plasmas.
 A large dedicated group for heavy ion inertial fusion is at the Institute for Theoretical and Experimental Physics (ITEP) in Moscow, working on both accelerator and target problems (including a bilateral agreement with GSI).
-They have heavy ion accelerators in operation but not dedicated facilities.
+This group has heavy ion accelerators in operation but not dedicated facilities for ICF.
 The group of Kapchinski is famous for the RFQ high-current structure development.
-Traditionally the Kurchatov Institute has big installations for electron linacs (Angara 5) and at Lebedev Institute and at a number of other institutes (e.g. Institute of Chemical Physics) ICF related activities exist.
+Traditionally the Kurchatov Institute has big installations for electron linacs (Angara 5) and at Lebedev Institute and at a number of other institutes (e.g., Institute of Chemical Physics) ICF related activities exist.
 There is a growing interest in the physics of highly compressed plasmas.
+Laser-driven target implosion experiments have been done at the Lebedev Institute in Moscow and at the State Optical Institute near St. Petersburg.